Character Name: Wren Collins

-Now, with Nathaniel’s urging, she has expanded her abilities to include many new options from lifting the 400 ton Seine River barge to scooping up a hundred gallons of water to drop on her tall friend.
-She has found it is possible for her to ‘catch’ a falling object and lower it safely or rapidly alter gravity to bounce a target between floor and ceiling.
+Now, with Nathaniel's urging, she has expanded her abilities to include many new options from lifting the 400 ton Seine River barge to scooping up a hundred gallons of water to drop on her tall friend.
+She has found it is possible for her to catch' a falling object and lower it safely or rapidly alter gravity to bounce a target repeatedly on the ground/floor.

-By sharply increasing gravity around her she has been able to form a force field of a sort that can shift the trajectory of any incoming attacks possibly deflecting them, if they are a purely physical object, entirely.
+By sharply increasing gravity around her she has been able to form a force field of a sort that can shift the trajectory of any incoming attacks possibly deflecting them, this includes energy attacks.
 So far she has made no effort to ascertain the range of her powers but suspects she can maintain at least her Gravity Cancellation power out to the limit of her sight.

 With Nathaniel at her side she discovered the joy of simple things and after that first rollercoaster ride, her reserve began to slip.
 Though she will probably never become as open as Nathaniel she is gradually learning to relax a little around her classmate.
 She is sure of one thing, if Nathaniel were to leave, she would be right back where she started.